Fact Sheet 494

 Marijuana (see fact sheet 731)

-Many recreational drugs interact with ARVs.
+Some recreational drugs may interact with some ARVs.
 The information on these interactions is incomplete, but interactions can be dangerous or fatal.
 Drug users should be tested regularly for HIV.
 Be sure to tell your medical provider about any of the recreational drugs you use.

 National AIDS Education and Training Resource Center at http://www.aids-ed.org/resource/recreational-drugs-and-hiv-antivirals-guide-interactions-clinicians